Apply for an HSA

 - We’ll send you a Form 1099 and Form 5498 for you to use in tax reporting.
 In order to take advantage of the HSA tax benefit, you must complete Form 8889 when filing your federal tax return.
 Consult your tax advisor for this form.

 Fees may reduce earnings on HSAs.
-Fees may apply to check cards.
+Fees and limits may apply to check cards.

 The information provided in this page is not intended to be legal or tax advice.
 You should consult your attorney or tax advisor for information that relates to your specific circumstances.